thoun/kingoftokyo/README.md

 Freeze animations on roll 3
-Add a oncePerTurnCardUsed array in globol variables reseted at stPlayerStart split states : stResolveHeartNoAction & stResolveHeartAction, do one of them
+Add a oncePerTurnCardUsed array in globol variables reseted at stPlayerStart split states : stResolveHeartNoAction & stResolveHeartAction, do one of them Opportunist : set oportunist player energy on intervention to be usable on args